June 2002 (Part 3)

 Kai made the request last year, but although I love very much to conduct this course in his school, due to my tight schedule I have to wait till October this year.
 Hence I would strongly recommend that you must not miss this opportunity.
 Because of Kai's world-wide contact, you are likely to train with martial artists from various parts of the world.

 You will learn some simple yet very useful techniques in this course.
 More than this, you will learn some amazing skills, like “Golden Bridge”, “One-Finger Shooting Zen” and “Flowing Breeze and Swaying Trees” — skills that you cannot learn from books or videos.
 You will also experience first-hand during the course itself some of the things many people have read about but would not believe could be true, like not using strength yet being powerful, overcoming your opponent by flowing with him, not being tired after sparring for an hour, and finding spiritual joy in martial art.
-Please contact Grandmaster Kai Uwe Jettkandt at
+Please contact Grandmaster Kai Uwe Jettkandt for details.

 Finally, Sifu, I would like to add a comment and a question on the matter of whether or why genuine kungfu is “better” than other styles.
 (I have noticed this “debate” in previous posts.)
 I am an exponent of karate, and in my experience I have to agree that little or no emphasis is placed on chi, its concept, its development or cultivation.
 This can be seen quite evident in the number of karateka who are aggressive and, frankly, violent.
 Such an attitude seems also common in other styles as well.